JawadJameel-jj/os-simulator/README.md

-# 🎓 jigglyOS — Operating System Simulator in C
+# 🎓 JJ's OS — Operating System Simulator in C

-Welcome to **jigglyOS**, a terminal-based Operating System Simulator built entirely in **C**, developed as a final project for the Operating Systems Lab.
+Welcome to **JJ's OS**, a terminal-based Operating System Simulator built entirely in **C**, developed as a final project for the Operating Systems Lab.

 This simulator replicates the foundational behavior of a real OS — including process creation, scheduling, multitasking, and resource management — all within a controlled CLI environment (no hardware-level access required).